 If the forearm muscles get too tight, Massage therapy can release all the trigger points, promote circulation, and reduce the pain.
 It is one of the most effective treatments to heal the syndrome.

 Acupuncture therapy can be helpful.
 It reduces the swelling, inflammation, and pain in the wrist and addresses headaches, neck pain, shoulder stiffness, and sleeping problems that can accompany the syndrome.

-Various drugs can ease the pain and swelling associated with Carpal Tunnel Syndrome.
-Corticosteroids (such as prednisone) or the drug lidocaine can be injected directly into the wrist or taken by mouth (in the case of prednisone) to relieve pressure on the median nerve and provide immediate, temporary relief to persons with mild or intermittent symptoms.
+Another option is using Corticosteroids that can be injected directly into the wrist or taken by mouth to relieve pressure on the median nerve and provide immediate relief to patients with mild or intermittent symptoms.

-Ultrasound Therapy can also be used for Carpel Tunnel Syndrome.
-Our Ultrasound device emits focused sound waves that penetrate deep into body tissue.
+Ultrasound therapy can also be used for Carpal Tunnel Syndrome.
+An Ultrasound device emits focused sound waves that penetrate deep into body tissue.
 Sound waves relax muscles, alleviate pain, and reduce inflammation in the area of involvement.
-Typically, Chiropractic care, for CTS is to address the problematic wrist and elbow, as well as adjustments of the upper spine.
-It may be advised to rest the affected arm, apply cold to reduce inflammation, perform recommended exercises, or wear a splint and/or brace to immobilize the area.
-Misalignment in the spine is also a major reason that contributes to symptoms of carpal tunnel syndrome.
+Typically, Chiropractic care for Carpal Tunnel besides Ultrasound therapy addresses the problematic wrist and elbow using adjustments of the upper spine.
+Misalignment in the spine is also a reason that contributes to symptoms of carpal tunnel syndrome.

-Make an appointment with our Physical Therapists, Acupuncturists and Chiropractors to develop a treatment plan for your pain.
-Once your pain is fully addressed, you should be able to gradually increase your quality of life.
+Our physical therapists, acupuncturists, massage therapists, and chiropractors at Manhattan Wellness Group will develop a unique treatment plan for your pain.
+Once your pain is fully addressed, you should be able to increase your quality of life gradually.